Jta26/XIVMinion-Housing-Bot/README.md

 # XIVMinion-Housing-Bot

-Some spicy code in here
+Some spicy code in here, not in use anymore thanks to the lottery ruining the fun